DoofDilla/dillapoe2stat/README.md

 - When notifications are enabled you'll also receive a toast summarizing item counts and value.

 ### Experimental waystone analyzer
-- Press `Ctrl+F2` with a waystone in the top-left inventory slot to inspect its tier, prefixes, and suffixes without starting a map.
+- Press `Ctrl+F2` with a waystone in the top-left inventory slot to inspect its tier, prefixes, suffixes, and Delirious % without starting a map.
-- The analyzer caches tier and modifier counts so the next `F2` snapshot displays richer map context and notifications include the tier automatically.
+- The analyzer caches tier and modifier counts so the next `F2` snapshot displays richer map context and notifications include the tier and delirious % automatically.
+- Delirious percentage is extracted from the first suffix using pattern matching: "X% Delirious" or "Delirious X%"
 - Debug mode prints extra traces for troubleshooting waystone parsing.

 ### OBS overlay mode